CiscoDevNet/appdynamics-docker-images/appd-cluster-agent/README.md

 6. Now, you are able to use the cluster agent Image.

-7. You can also push the Image to your local docker Hub or Redhat container registry.
+7. You can push the Image to any docker repository of your choice

 **NOTE**: You can also use a pre-built Alpine based Cluster Agent Image or Rhel based Cluster Agent Image.
 Please refer to the link https://docs.appdynamics.com/display/PRO45/Build+the+Cluster+Agent+Container+Image and go to the section **Use Pre-Built Cluster Agent Image** and follow the instructions.